newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/annual-license-cannabis.md

 - []{cannabis-vendor-contracts} Any Vendor-Contractor agreements if the Vendor-Contractor qualifies as an Entity of Interest
 - []{cannabis-affidavit} [Completed affidavit](https://www.nj.gov/cannabis/documents/businesses/personal-use/Cannabis%20Business%20Applicant%20Affidavit%20Waiver%20Release.pdf)
 - []{cannabis-authorized-release} An authorization to release all information pertaining to the license holder
-- []{cannabis-liablity-waiver} A waiver of liability for any damages to the Person of Interest that may result from any disclosure or publication of any information acquired during the licensing process
+- []{cannabis-liability-waiver} A waiver of liability for any damages to the Person of Interest that may result from any disclosure or publication of any information acquired during the licensing process
 - []{cannabis-site-plan} A site plan of the proposed location including a floor plan
 - []{cannabis-location-description}A description of the suitability of the location, which may include renderings, architectural plans, or engineering plans
 - []{general-copy-lease}Copy of the lease agreement or letter of intent demonstrating that the applicant will have final site control of the premises upon application approval